 A Call to Arms: Imagery and Action in Red Cross Photography

 Interestingly enough, despite encouragement from Japanese Red Cross advisor Ariga Nagao and China’s own tradition of using dramatic images in fundraising, the new Red Cross photos did not focus on blood and gore, although these elements are certainly present.
-Instead, the images consistently highlight Red Cross workers in action: doctors working with the wounded, the Red Cross Burial Corps picking up bodies for burial, Red Cross workers gathered with victims of disasters preparing to rescue or feed the needy.
-The focus in these shots is unswervingly on the actions and efficacy of the Chinese Red Cross Society’s service to its constituents, alive and dead, rather than on the pathos of the scene.
+Instead, the images consistently highlight Red Cross workers in action: doctors working with the wounded, the Red Cross Burial Corps picking up bodies for burial, Red Cross workers shown with victims of disasters preparing to rescue or feed the needy.
+The focus in these shots is unswervingly on the actions and efficacy of the Chinese Red Cross Society in service to its constituents, alive and dead, rather than on the pathos of the scene.
 Red Cross uniformed personnel, in their white coats marked with Red Crosses, or traditionally dressed Chinese in long gowns carrying a white flag emblazoned with the Red Cross symbol dominate the photographs.
 Rather than emphasizing suffering, these images visually stress the actors and actions being taken to remediate disaster and relieve distress.

 These photographs fit with a more general cultural call for action then resounding across China.
 According to a growing cadre of public intellectuals voicing their opinions stridently in China’s public forums, the Chinese people needed to “wake up,” to shake off their moribund natures, to embrace a new world, to become more active in determining their own fates.
 In A Call to Arms (Na Han), famous writer and public intellectual Lu Xun likened China’s nascent citizenry to a group of sleeping people trapped in an iron house that had just caught fire.
 He suggests that while waking the inhabitants in an attempt to save them from death might prove futile, those who could do so had a responsibility to try to rouse them.
 This “call to arms” was felt across the polity and would give rise to various political movements, including the Chinese Communist Party.
 It also strengthened a national commitment to social welfare provision for all of China’s people.
 The Chinese Red Cross leaders were part of this wave, and the visual humanitarianism they promoted reflected the appeal for action galvanizing Chinese citizens across the fledgling Chinese nation.

-Thus the directors of the Society saw images of relief work as a powerful tool for the production of nationalist feelings that would generate a concrete, participatory reaction to the Society and to relief work in general.
+Thus the directors of the Society saw images of relief work as a powerful tool for producing nationalist feelings that would generate a concrete, participatory reaction to the Society and to relief work in general.
 The evocation of compassion, of sympathy, of feelings of noblesse oblige was not the primary goal of these photos, unlike the contemporary photographic repertoire of the international community.
-In Chinese images, the viewer was to become a participant in the relief action, not a by-standing spectator of suffering.
-Partaking of the image, the viewer was to identify with the active provision of aid to fellow Chinese, rather than to identify with the victims, or to remain a passive audience, witnessing suffering with all the compromises inherent in that act of viewing pain.
+In Chinese images, the viewer was to become a participant in the relief action, not a bystanding spectator of suffering.
+Partaking of the image, the viewer was to identify with the active provision of aid to fellow Chinese rather than to identify with the victims or to remain a passive audience, witnessing suffering with all the compromises inherent in that act of viewing pain.
 The provision of relief was a nationalistic act.
 Red Cross volunteers – and donors – could actively join in saving the nation, viewing Red Cross images and then donating money to the Red Cross cause.

 The experience of writer Lu Xun himself sums up this stance.
 In discussing the imperative to act in his preface to A Call to Arms, Lu Xun recounts his own encounter with images of suffering during his medical studies in Japan.